 I did some research and found that immunotherapy could be an option for Lynch syndrome sufferers like me.
-I rang Bowel Cancer UK and they put me in touch with Mo Haque – who is also young, has stage four bowel cancer, Lynch syndrome and has raised over £100,000 for immunotherapy.
+I spoke to another Bowel Cancer UK supporter Mo Haque – who is also young, has stage four bowel cancer, Lynch syndrome and has raised over £100,000 for immunotherapy.
 We had a fair bit in common (Mo is a bit better at fundraising than me though)!

 I went to see a private oncologist and he very bluntly said that chemotherapy is highly toxic, unlikely to cure bowel cancer when you have Lynch syndrome, and that immunotherapy is the future.
 I then went to my oncologist to ask if there was a way I could have immunotherapy through a compassionate grant as I had heard this was a way a patient could access immunotherapy through the NHS.

 He said the application would be refused without having tried this chemo first.
 We agreed to start with two cycles and we went ahead – I didn’t feel like I had a choice.
 However it did shrink the tumour and I felt like we were back in control.
 That said, I was a long way from being cured and when the chemo showed signs of stopping working, my oncologist was able to get the immunotherapy drugs I needed on a compassionate basis from the manufacturer.